microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 This action applies for all types of label key, which are "Field", "Selection mark", "Signature" and "Table".

 To rename a label key.
-Click on the three-dot icon on the right of label key and a menu will show with the "Rename" option.
+Click on the three-dot icon on the right of the label key.
 Click on the "Rename" option and entering new name for label key.
 (Hit "Esc" if you don't want to rename the label key) After entering the new name, hit "Enter", then a confirmation modal will be displayed.
-After clicking "Yes" button in the modal, and the label key should be display with the new name.

 ![Labeling UX_rename label key](https://user-images.githubusercontent.com/73906265/213136854-04ea4551-6d83-4508-9de9-99bf024304e0.gif)